 - Is there capacity for the project amongst existing priorities?

 If the answer is not ‘yes’ to the questions above, then executives must be prepared to hire more talent.
-Roles such as project leads, front-end developers, back-end developers, IT and QA are essential to ongoing maintenance, function and evolution.
+Roles such as project leads, front-end developers, back-end developers, IT, and QA are essential to ongoing maintenance, function, and evolution.

 Gartner also recommends that businesses truly ask themselves if their internal resources have the ability to keep pace with the speed of ecommerce innovation (mobile and tablet support, new integrations, etc.).
 Moreover, resources must be equipped with the skills to rapidly respond to ever-changing market needs with short “time to productivity” requirements met by the in-house team.

-As it stands, after carefully examining the project scope, existing talent and defining the investment required to custom-build an ever-evolving ecommerce platform, most businesses will also consider buying.
+As it stands, after carefully examining the project scope, existing talent, and defining the investment required to custom-build an ever-evolving ecommerce platform, most businesses will also consider buying.
 Of course, the influencing factor comes down to return-on-investment.
 Though both approaches require funding, one investment is likely to outweigh the other.

 With custom-builds, the cost of the decision ultimately falls on the business.
 There are no guarantees about return, and when anything goes awry, troubleshooting is your own responsibility.
 With buying, vendors can point to returns; with SAP Hybris for example, their customers recognize the average return outlined in table one.
-Moreover, your ecommerce vendor will be skilled at handling and resolving issues, with as little disruption possible.
+Moreover, your ecommerce vendor will be skilled at handling and resolving issues, with as little disruption as possible.
 Finally, your vendors are experts in the ecommerce space – always one step ahead when it comes to innovation and market needs, advising your business on how to iterate and react to demand.

 Ultimately, the decision to buy or build comes down to what is right for your unique business.
-That said, the B2B digital commerce landscape continues to rapidly evolve, change and mature – and with it, vendors’ platforms keep pace.
+That said, the B2B digital commerce landscape continues to rapidly evolve, change, and mature – and with it, vendors’ platforms keep pace.
 Custom-builds are expensive to fund over time, difficult to scale, and ultimately deliver little competitive advantage.